rust-lang/packed_simd/readme.md

 # Platform support

-The following table describes the supported platforms: `build` means that the library compiles correctly for the target using an appropriate cross-compilation toolchain, and `run` means that the full testsuite passes on the target in CI.
+The following table describes the supported platforms: `build` shows whether the library compiles without issues for a given target, while `run` shows whether the full testsuite passes on the target.

 | Linux targets:                    | build     | run     |
 |-----------------------------------|-----------|---------|